Making sense of menopause, together.

 What You Can Do Now

-There’s no right way to go through menopause, and everyone’s experience is going to look a little different.
-If something feels off, it’s worth taking note and talking with a healthcare provider.
-Consider your symptoms, patterns, and changes in your physical and mental well-being.
+If something feels off, it’s worth taking note and talking with a healthcare provider about your symptoms and potential treatment options.
 Being prepared and knowing what to ask can help you advocate for yourself and get clearer answers.

 If you feel brushed off, it’s OK to seek a second opinion or ask more questions.
 Menopause care can include medical options, lifestyle approaches, and supportive therapies.
 It just might take time to find the right fit.